1. Home

-All about Aimer
+All About French Verbs: Aimer

 Aimer is one of the most common French verbs.
 It is a regular -ER verb, requires avoir in the compound tenses, and can mean "to like" or "to love."
 There is a little bit of a trick to using aimer correctly with people and direct object pronouns which you will learn about in this lesson.